Mathics3/mathics-threejs-backend/docs/lights/directional.md

 Properties:
 - `color` (type: [color](/mathics-threejs-backend/types/color)) — default: white
-- `coords` (type: [coord](/mathics-threejs-backend/types/coord)) — initial light position in [spherical polar coordinates](https://en.wikipedia.org/wiki/Spherical_coordinate_system)
+- `coords` (type: [coord](/mathics-threejs-backend/types/coord)) — fixed coordinate of the directional light (its position won't change even if the camera be rotated)

-Add an infinitely far camera-follower light to the scene.
+Add an infinitely far fixed-position light to the scene.

 ## Examples
 - ```json